ayush2609123/Plant-Species-Classification-and-Disease-Detection/README.md

-# BTP Project: Plant Species Classification and Disease Detection Using Hybrid Model
+# Plant Species Classification and Disease Detection Using Hybrid Model

 ## Introduction
 Agriculture plays a vital role in feeding the world’s population and contributes significantly to a nation’s economy.
 However, plant diseases pose a major challenge, severely impacting crop yields.
 Early detection and identification of plant diseases are critical to ensuring food security and maintaining ecosystem balance.